Saturday, February 9, 2019

 If you were to be judged by anyone or even by God, the judgement might be like an oral examination - to determine what you have learned.
 This would be the first point of life: did you learn something?

 One of the first questions of the examination would be about how you judged certain things.
 What did you think of: exile, imprisonment, chains, death and disgrace.
-In the year 2018, that list seems pretty harsh.
+In the context of 2018-2019, that list seems pretty harsh.
 Who of my peers and friends has been sent to exile?
 Who has been sent to prison?
 Who is in chains?
 Who has died ... well, plenty have died, but what did they think about death?
-And who, of my peers in 2018, is disgraced?
+And who, of my peers in 2018-2019, is disgraced?
 What do these terms means in a post-modern society?
 Let's examine them.

 What does imprisonment look like?
 Well, we still have prisons in 2018, but I think the idea implies being imprisoned unjustly - when you are actually innocent.
 Rubin "Hurricane" Carter lived this.
 Or perhaps we have been sentenced to a different kind of prison.